maxim2266/stout/docs/index.md

 # Function composition and higher-order functions in Go

+This post outlines the core ideas behind the `stout` package by developing a (much simplified) library of composable byte streams.

+### Background

 Comparing Go to other programming languages, people often mention that
 * Go offers no "generics", and
 * Go requires explicit error checks that result in boilerplate code like `if err != nil { ... }`.

-The only form of generic programming offered by Go is via `go generate`, which is very powerful, but requires quite some set-up, and many people find it to be just not worth the effort for simple things like generic linked lists.
+The only form of generic programming offered by Go is via `go generate` command, which is very powerful, but requires quite some set-up, and many people find it to be just not worth the effort for simple things like generic linked lists.
 Other often employed substitutes for generics are:
 * "little copying", followed by edits: this quickly runs out of control if "little" is defined to be